canonical/rockcraft/docs/tutorial/go.rst

     ``ROCKCRAFT_ENABLE_EXPERIMENTAL_EXTENSIONS`` is required whilst the Go
     extension is experimental.

-Once Rockcraft has finished packing the FastAPI rock, you'll find a new file in your working directory (an `OCI <OCI_image_spec_>`_ archive) with the ``.rock``
+Once Rockcraft has finished packing the Go rock, you'll find a new file in your working directory (an `OCI <OCI_image_spec_>`_ archive) with the ``.rock``
 extension: